How Do Solar Powered Lights Work – A Guide For Dummies

 You don’t need a full section to teach you how batteries in solar lights work, they are just batteries man, DUH!

-Seriously there is nothing to say, all you need to know is that solar lights have rechargeable batteries to store the energy produced by the solar panel during the day.
+Seriously there is nothing to say, all you need to know is that solar lights have rechargeable batteries to store the energy produced by the solar panels during the day.

 4. Photoresistor